mtlynch/mtlynch.io/content/retrospectives/2020/01/index.md

 This was a record month for Is It Keto, beating out the previous record of [$379.80 in August 2019](/retrospectives/2019/09/#is-it-ketohttpsisitketoorg).

 The revenue was a bit of a surprise given that traffic has been waning for the past few months, as nobody wants to think about dieting over the holidays.
-But the holidays also mean higher advertiser spend and increased customer purchasing on Amazon, so my [RPM](https://en.wikipedia.org/wiki/Revenue_per_mille) rose substantially to $5.70 per thousand pageviews, also a record high.
+But the holidays also mean higher advertiser spend and increased customer purchasing on Amazon, so my revenue per mille (RPM) rose substantially to $5.70 per thousand pageviews, also a record high.

 ### [Zestful](https://zestfuldata.com)